ISLO Assessment Results

 Assessing the Critical Thinking ISLO with a Common Rubric

-In Spring 2013, the College assessed Effective Communication using a common rubric.
-Nineteen faculty across the disciplines whose courses mapped up to the ISLO were asked to evaluate an assignment that requires critical thinking by applying the relevant parts of the rubric.At a town hall co-hosted by the Academic Senate on Sept.
+In Spring 2013, the College assessed Critical Thinking using a common rubric.
+Nineteen faculty across the disciplines whose courses mapped up to the ISLO descriptors were asked to evaluate an assignment that requires critical thinking by applying the relevant parts of the rubric.At a town hall co-hosted by the Academic Senate on Sept.
 23, 2013, participants discussed the data, as well as weighed in on the ISLO process.

 Assessing the Information Literacy ISLO with Common Rubrics and a Student Self- Assessment Survey

 Beginning fall 2011, information literacy became a graduation requirement for all students seeking an Associate Degree.
 Information literacy instruction is now incorporated (or "infused") into all sections of ENGL 100 via two workshops given by Skyline librarians.
 Successful completion of ENGL 100 is the primary way most students satisfy the graduation requirement.

 In fall 2013, librarians employed three methods to concurrently assess the Information Literacy ISLO and their program SLOs: (1) evaluating a "search and quick write" in-class exercise with a rubric, (2) evaluating a sample of English 100 research essays with a rubric, and (3) analyzing students' responses to a self-reflection survey.
 At a town hall co-hosted by the Academic Senate and the Office of Planning, Research, and Institutional Effectiveness, librarians explained the instructional and assessment approaches, highlighted the findings, and posed questions for consideration in improving students' information literacy competencies, all of which are captured in this powerpoint presentation.

 Assessing the Citizenship ISLO with a Common Rubric